kaneplusplus/listdown/README.md

 pipelines where the presentation of the results is separated from their creation.
 For this use case, a data processing (or analysis) is performed and the results are provided in a single named list, organized heirarchically.
-From the list, listdown creates a workflowr, pdf, word, or html page.
+With the list and a listdown object a workflowr, pdf, word, or html page.
 List element names denote sections, subsections, subsubsection, etc. and the list elements contain the data structure to be presented including graphs and tables.
 The goal of the package is not to provide a finished, readable document.
-It is to provide a document with all tables and visualization that will appear.
-This serves as a starting point from which a user can organize outputs, describe a study, discuss results, and provide conclusions.
+It is to provide a document with all tables and visualization that will appear (*computational* components).
+This serves as a starting point from which a user can organize outputs, describe a study, discuss results, and provide conclusions (*narrative* components).

-listdown provides a reproducible means for *analytical* document elements.
-It is most compatible with data analysis pipelines where the data format is fixed but the analyses are either being updated, which may affect *narrative* elements including the result discussion and conclusion, or where the experiment is different, which affects all narrative elements.
+listdown provides a reproducible means for producing a document with specified computational components.
+It is most compatible with data analysis pipelines where the data format is fixed but the analyses are either being updated, which may affect narrative components including the result discussion and conclusion, or where the experiment is different, which affects all narrative components If the narrative components are not changing with the data being pushed through your analysis pipeline, then you may be better off writing the R Markdown code manually.

 ## Installation